kernelkit/infix/doc/system.md

 `binary` type setting that can be changed interactively with the built-in [`text-editor` command](cli/text-editor.md).

+> [!TIP]
-> **Tip:** see the next section for how to change the editor used
+> See the next section for how to change the editor used to something
-> to something you may be more familiar with.
+> you may be more familiar with.

 ```
 admin@host:/config/> edit system